open-telemetry/opentelemetry-specification/specification/metrics/api.md

 unique mapping from key to value.
 Typically, labels are passed to the API in the form of a list of key:values, in which case the specification dictates that duplicate entries for a key are resolved by taking the last value to appear in the list.
-This is known as "last-value wins".

 Measurements by a synchronous instrument are commonly combined with other measurements having exactly the same label set, which enables